 - Set up a homework station, whether it’s at the dining table or at your child’s own desk, where you keep an extra set of school supplies and a clock in sight.

 - Award good behavior.
-We love RewardCharts4kids.com and EmpoweringParents.com for their varieties of free, downloadable behavior charts to help motivate your kids to achieve certain goals, whether it’s for homework, chores or potty training.
+We love RewardCharts4kids.com and EmpoweringParents.com for their variety of free, downloadable behavior charts to help motivate your kids to achieve certain goals, whether it’s for homework, chores or potty training.

 Let’s face it.
 No matter what rules you set, sometimes parents are not the best homework supervisors.
 Whether it’s your schedule or the dynamic between you and your kids that prevents you from supervising homework, getting someone else to step in can be a lifesaver.
 Now, where can you find a tutor or just someone to supervise homework time?

 As with childcare, we often ask friends or relatives for personal recommendations and scan the notice boards at school (some teachers and animateurs offer private tutoring after school, so check with the school secretary).

-Another alternative is to go through agencies like Cours Legendre, Acadomia, and Complétude who provide soutien scolaire (tutoring) in various subjects either in person or online.
+Another alternative is to go through major agencies like Cours Legendre, Acadomia, and Complétude which provide soutien scolaire (tutoring) in various subjects either in person or online.
 They screen their tutors and have a reporting system so you can provide feedback or swap for a new one if you or your child aren’t thrilled with the one you have been assigned.
-All currently offer classes in person or online.

 Acadomia can also recruit assistants parentaux (parents’ aides) or arrange for a “garde d’enfants recreation”, where qualified adults can pick up your kids from school, supervise homework, and lead them in “intelligent play” or teach them a new language.
 During school breaks, all the agencies also offer “stages de revisions”, group workshops to review specific subjects in their centers, or they can organize a private tutor at home for your kid(s).

 This is Paris, the fashion capital of the world, after all, and even kids are known to look stylish from head to toe.
 Here’s a selection of bonnes addresses to keep your kids well-coiffed and well-dressed for school.